When to Plant Tulips and Daffodils for the Best Results

 Do daffodils and tulips come back every year?

 Daffodils usually naturalise and return reliably, often multiplying over time.
 Tulips can perennialise in well-drained soil but frequently perform best when lifted and replanted every few years for stronger shows.
+In many UK gardens, treating most display tulips as short-lived can set expectations correctly.

 How long do the bulbs last?